1eandro/sicp/content/exercises/sicp-ex-1-38/index.md

 8
 ```

-Now that we have our function, we now just need to pass it into `cont-frac`.
+Now that we have our function, we now just need to pass it into `cont-frac` and add 2.
 Let's also keep `k` as 20.

 This would give us the following: